squeeks/glossy/README.md

-node-syslog
+glossy
 ===========

-node-syslog aims to be a very generic yet powerful library for both producing and also parsing raw syslog messages.
+glossy aims to be a very generic yet powerful library for both producing and also parsing raw syslog messages.
 The library aims to be capable of adhearing to both RFC 3164 and RFC 5424 and by itself does no network interactions, it's up to you to use this library as a syslog producer, a